Gitkhata/Wireless-Networks/README.md

-# BCA454WN Wireless Networks and Mobile Computing Notes for BCA-VIII
+# BCA454WN, Wireless Networks and Mobile Computing Notes for BCA-VIII

+Wireless Networks and Mobile Computing Notes for BCA-VIII

 ## How to Compile?